Elliott Zborowski: Change of direction, cars

-In 1898, following a friend’s motorised visit, Elliott bought a de Dion Tricycle and learnt how to drive and maintain it.
-Driving became a new passion and he covered 5,000 miles in 4 months.
+In 1898, following a friend’s motorised visit, Zborowski bought a de Dion Tricycle and learnt how to drive and maintain it.
+Driving became a new passion and he covered 5,000 miles in four months.

 His wife Margaret, thought he should have a real car and not just a single-seater tricycle and Elliott agreed.
 Most cars and all innovation seemed to be coming from Germany, so that was where he looked.
 Daimler's were at Cannstatt, where the Zborowskis visited the works, choosing a "Phoenix" model.
 This was delivered to them at their London home, in January 1900.
 The Count immediately decided that he would drive to Coventry House, which he did, garaging his vehicle in an empty stable.

-A few weeks later there was a dinner-party at his house in which all the men had something in common: they owned a motor car.
+A few weeks later, there was a dinner-party at his house in which all the men had something in common: they owned a motor car.
 After dinner, the Count surprised the party when he announced that all his horses were to go as he had lost interest in them.

-He was an all round sportsman but particularly liked Mercedes racing cars.
+Zborowski was an all round sportsman but particularly liked Mercedes racing cars.

-Elliott Zborowski was killed when his car crashed during the La Turbie hill climb in 1903.
+Zborowski was killed when his car crashed during the La Turbie hill climb in 1903.
 Baron de Pallange, who served as his riding mechanic, was thrown clear and survived.

 His son Louis Zborowski also died in a motoring accident at the Italian Grand Prix in 1924.